koitsu/tcecosystem-guide/content/thorchain/gas-chart-for-dummies.md

 | Litecoin             | LTC          | LTC         |
 | Maya Protocol        | CACAO        | CACAO       |
 | THORChain            | Any synth    | RUNE        |

+<sup>†</sup>: On THORSwap and possibly other front-ends, it is possible to swap from
+asset X to Y with only the native chain for X connected.
+Simply enable the **Custom Recipient Address** feature in the Swap UI cog wheel, then manually enter the destination address for asset Y.  (If you don't use this feature, then THORSwap automatically populates the recipient address for you, as long as you connect chains for both asset X and asset Y simultaneously.
+This can pose a problem for hardware wallets like Ledger, hence the aforementioned feature.)